Transformation

 // loss of a degree of movement when two axes are aligned the same way.

-// Local rotation vs world rotation
+// Local rotation vs Global rotation

 // Local position/rotation/scale, is that transformation relative to its parent.